VictorySpecificationII/homelab-k8s-ha-cluster_components-etcd/README.md

 The following commands are to be ran to check for sanity.

-To check cluster health run:
+To check cluster health, on a random etcd node, run:

 ```
 etcdctl --cacert /etc/etcd/ssl/ca.crt endpoint health --cluster